- Tom Lynch, CIO, Suffolk University

 Impact and Result

-- CIOs can champion enterprise service management to garner support for the initiative among management and peers.
+- CIOs should champion enterprise service management to garner support for the initiative among management and peers.

 Guided Implementation #1 - Define project scope